-The key technological development for the evolution of modern water and waste systems was the invention of the steam engine, which made river pumping and later borehole abstraction of groundwater into important additional sources of water.
+The critical technological development for the progressive development of modern water and waste systems was the invention of the steam engine.
+This made river pumping and later borehole abstraction of groundwater into important additional sources of water, and would eventually provide the energy to remove large volumes of sewage and wastewater from even low-lying settlements.

 Effective steam-powered pumping engines were first built in England in the early 18th century to drain coal mines, and development was driven by the imperative to reduce fuel consumption.
 The first 'fire engine' to be used for water supply was a Newcomen-type atmospheric engine which was operated in London between 1726 and 1732 by the York Buildings Company.
 Two more were built to supplement the Chelsea Water Works Company's Thames tide mills in 1743.
-Water was stored in service reservoirs and distributed intermittently through bored tree trunk mains and lead pipes to both private homes and public fountains.
-While steam engines overlapped with water wheels, windmills and animal treadmills for moving pumping mechanisms, from the 1780s onwards the London companies relied exclusively on engines of the James Watt type for new capacity (Tomory, 2017).
+Water was stored in service reservoirs and distributed intermittently through bored tree-trunk mains and lead pipes to both private homes and public fountains.
+Steam pumping technology was soon transferred to other large cities in Europe and in North America.
+Two engines were briefly used to pump water in New York in 1774.
+This first generation of steam engines overlapped with waterwheels, windmills and animal treadmills as a motive force pumping mechanisms.